Skip to main content

 In this article, we describe a quantitative, non-invasive capacitance detector providing a rapid signal that varies continuously with powder level and/or mass holdup in the metal feed tube of a tablet press.
 We outline the principle of its processing electronics, provide an algorithm for the accurate interpretation of its signals, pose general design guidelines for embedding the instrument in the tube, and show how the detector can be paired with another non-invasive reference probe to operate with varying powder blend and moisture.
 We illustrate a control strategy that keeps powder level constant with a process example.

-Our main publications on this subject include:
+Our other main publications on this subject include:

 M. Louge, M. Tuccio, E. Lander and P. Connors: “Capacitance Measurements of the Volume Fraction and Velocity of Dielectric Solids Near a Grounded Wall,” Rev. Sci.
 Instrum.
 67 (5), 1869-77 (1996).